Metropolis-Scale Road Network Datasets for Fine-Grained Urban Traffic Modeling: Scalable graph-based traffic forecasting

+Since the models considered in our study differ substantially in computational cost, we use a fixed wall-clock training budget of 12 hours for each learnable model.
+We tune the learning rate and hidden dimension within this budget, as these hyperparameters had the largest effect in preliminary experiments.
+This keeps the comparison budget-aware while allowing each architecture to choose its own capacity-efficiency trade-off.
+Our experimental setup is described in more detail in Appendix~\ref{app:experimental-setup}.
+Below, we describe the models used in our comparison.

-First, we evaluate several naive baselines to establish reference points for model performance.
-These baselines rely on simple heuristics derived from past traffic values.
-The simplest of these baselines is the \emph{previous} strategy, which predicts the most recently observed value at each road segment.
-We also consider baselines that use the daily and weekly periodicity in traffic patterns, which is commonly observed in urban traffic dynamics.
-Specifically, we predict traffic speed/volume by using the corresponding value either one day or one week ago from the target timestamp.
-We refer to these methods as \emph{previous 1 day/week ago}.
-Next, we include simple statistical baselines such as the global \emph{mean}, \emph{median}, as well as \emph{node-wise mean} and \emph{node-wise median} which are the mean and median computed independently for each road segment.
-These naive baselines do not use the graph structure.
-Further, we evaluate a linear model which is a simple learnable graph-agnostic baseline.
+First, to establish reference points for model performance, we evaluate several naive forecasting methods that rely on simple heuristics derived from past traffic values.
+One of them is \emph{previous}, which predicts the most recently observed value at each road segment.
+We also consider heuristics that use the daily and weekly periodicity in traffic patterns, which is commonly observed in urban traffic dynamics.
+Namely, we predict traffic variable by using the corresponding value either one day or one week ago from the target timestamp and refer to them as \emph{previous 1 day/week ago}.
+Next, we include simple statistical baselines such as the global \emph{mean} and \emph{median}, as well as \emph{node-wise mean} and \emph{node-wise median}, which are the mean and median computed independently for each road segment.
+These naive baselines do not exploit the graph structure.
+We also evaluate a linear model that can be considered as a basic learnable graph-agnostic method.